MajMcCloud/TelegramBotFramework/README.md

 await bot.Start();
 ```

+> **Note:**
+> Never store your API key as plain text in your project sources.
+Prefer secure alternatives like
+> [User Secrets](https://learn.microsoft.com/aspnet/core/security/app-secrets), environment variables or an
+> `appsettings.json` that is excluded from source control.

+> **Note:**
+> `UploadBotCommands()` only needs to be called when your bot commands actually change.
+It is not required on every
+> startup, so you can skip it once your commands are registered with BotFather.

 The `BotBase` class will manage a lot of things for you, like bot commands, action events and so on.
 `StartForm` is your first form which every user will get internally redirected to, *just like a start page*.
 It needs to be a subclass of `FormBase` you will find in namespace `TelegramBotBase.Base`